wakinget/dluxshera-sandbox/docs/architecture/optimization_artifacts_and_plotting.md

 Blocks are tightly related to packing/unpacking and θ-mapping: the θ layout is defined there, so those utilities are the natural place to generate an IndexMap used by the optimizer and stored in metadata.

+Block semantics (e.g., ‘all primary Zernikes share one LR’) are implemented by using the IndexMap (ParamSpec subset + packing order) to construct a piecewise-constant lr_vec.
+We do not currently rely on optax.multi_transform in θ-space; instead, each block’s LR is baked into the vector.

 ### Curvature sources for learning-rate construction
 We aim to derive lr_vec from a curvature proxy.
 We explicitly distinguish “what the optimizer needs” (a nonnegative vector of curvature magnitudes) from “what we call it” (Fisher, Hessian, Gauss–Newton, empirical Fisher).

+When using FIM-based preconditioning, we compute the FIM via fim_theta(loss_fn, theta_ref), where loss_fn is the same θ-space loss used during optimization.
+This avoids misalignment between the FIM and the actual objective.

 Candidate curvature definitions (diagonal-only preferred):